 Many people who didn’t know Harken Coffee existed now do, and for a noble reason.
-In a big city with a coffee shop on every corner, they found a way to stand out and offer potential customers an extra reason to patronize them.
+In a big city where there’s a coffee shop on every corner, they’ve found a way to stand out from the crowd and give potential customers an extra reason to visit:

-They’re a plant-based, ethical coffee shop, so helping others totally relates to their goal of positively impacting the world.
+They’re a plant-based, ethical coffee shop.
+Helping others is directly related to their goal of positively impacting the world.

-Their Instagram post about this initiative, as of today, has received over 3,000 likes and 200 comments, mostly womxn thanking them and tagging others.
-Their previous posts got an average of roughly 160 likes and less than 10 comments.
+Their Instagram post about this initiative has received more than 3,000 likes and 200 comments to date, mostly from women thanking them and tagging others.
+Their previous posts averaged about 160 likes and fewer than 10 comments.

-Several studies have shown that work satisfaction increases when employees feel they’re doing something meaningful and helping others.
-In this case, they’ll also be sure that they work for a place that doesn’t only care about profit.
+Several studies have shown that job satisfaction increases when employees feel they’re doing something meaningful and helping others.
+In this case, they can be sure that they’re working for a company that doesn’t only care about profit.

 The founders had the opportunity to act according to their values and beliefs—is there anything better than that?

 It’s common for entrepreneurs to think that their small business isn’t interesting enough to draw attention from the media and the audience.
 They often have a hard time relating their product or service to current events like Harken Coffee did.
 If that’s your case, I have three tips for you:

 What does a coffee shop have to do with stalking and female harassment?
-How does a meditation app relate to presidential elections?
-These seem like totally unrelated situations and products/services at first, but their founders and marketers were open-minded and creative to understand the current events and how their businesses could take part in solving a problem.
+What does a meditation app have to do with the presidential election?
+At first glance, these situations and products/services seem unrelated, but their founders and marketers were open-minded and creative in understanding current events and figuring out how their business could help solve a problem.

-- Be genuine:Don’t force it, don’t fake it – only engage in situations that align with your values and if you genuinely want to be helpful.
-People quickly notice when a business is being opportunistic and pretending to care about something to get media coverage and attention.
-In those cases, the initiative ends up backlashing.
-If Harken Coffee were known for being a place that mistreated their customers and forced female servers to wear sex outfits, their offer to be a haven for womxn would seem fake, they’d get called out on social media, and maybe even “cancelled.”
+Don’t force it, don’t fake it – only engage in situations that align with your values and where you truly want to be helpful.
+People quickly notice when a company acts opportunistically and pretends to be committed to something in order to attract media attention.
+In such cases, the initiative backfires.
+For example, if Harken Coffee was known for mistreating its customers and forcing female servers to wear sex outfits, their offer to be a haven for women would come across as fake, they’d get called out on social media, and perhaps even cancelled.

-And a final—and vital—piece of advice: Before you get your newsjacking strategy out in the open, run it by other people you trust, such as staff, partners, friends or anyone else who can give you honest feedback.
-Sometimes we get so excited with an idea that we fail to ponder what could go wrong, so the more brains evaluating your plan, the higher your likelihood to succeed.
+Before you go public with your newsjacking strategy, discuss it with other people you trust, such as staff, partners, friends, or others who can give you honest feedback.
+Sometimes we get so excited about an idea that we don’t think about what could go wrong.
+The more minds that evaluate your plan, the more likely you are to succeed.